DataDog/documentation/content/en/network_monitoring/performance/network_page.md

 #### TCP

 TCP is a connection-oriented protocol that guarantees in-order delivery of packets.
-The following TCP metrics are available:
+The following TCP metrics are available: All metrics are instrumented from the perspective of the `client` side of the connection when available, or the server if not.

 | Metric                      | Description                                                                                                                              |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------------------|